-Ross scores career-high 33, leads Iona past Hofstra 82-74
+Iona beats Hofstra 82-74; Pitino earns first win in 3 years

 HEMPSTEAD, N.Y.
-(AP) — Isaiah Ross had a career-high 33 points as Iona beat Hofstra 82-74 on Saturday.
+(AP) — Isaiah Ross scored a career-high 33 points as Iona beat Hofstra 82-74 on Saturday and gave coach Rick Pitino his first college victory in three years.

 Nelly Junior Joseph had 14 points, 10 rebounds and four blocks for Iona (1-1).
 Dylan van Eyck added 14 points.
 Berrick JeanLouis had 10 points and eight rebounds.